RoanokeHobby/Robots/README.md

 # Robots
-Python code for various robotics projects.
+Python code for various robotic projects.

 See the README file in each directory for details.